GitHubUser331/RoboKeybo/README.md

 ## Features

 You can even adjust the typing speed and assign a custom hotkey (except modifier keys and combinations) in the program.
-This program can run minimized into the system tray and can be used even it is in the background.
+This program can run minimized into the system tray and can be used even when it is in the background.

 You can do much more with this program.